charis-the-programmer/Codeswag-Tutorials/Python for Data Science/Python for Data Science - First Steps.md

    print("Your total, including shiping is: $%.2f" %totalWithShipping)
    ```
  ![code and output](https://codeswag.co.uk/wp-content/uploads/2020/01/ship3.png)

-3. Running the program
+3. Running the program.

    To run the program, do the excat same as the first example, select **Cell** in the menu bar then **Run All**

 #### Solve Quadratic Equation
 Like in the previous example run Jupyter, make a new notebook an change the first cell to markdown

-1. Explaining the equation and how to solve it
+1. Explaining the equation and how to solve it.

    First we explain our code and the eqaution

    To write  formaula and eqautions you have to enclose them in dollar signs: `$[equation]$` and to have them inline you enclose in two of them `$$[equation]$$`